-Note 2: The investee terminated its opeartion and implemented retirement as apporved by the Board of Directors on January 26, 2021, the related procedures is still in progress.
+Note 2: The investee has stopped operations and cancelled its registration as approved by the Board of Directors on January 26, 2021, and was liquidated in September 2021.

 Note 3: The Company sold all of the ownership on June 23, 2021, and the related investment profits or losses were recognised based on unaudited finacial statements as of May 31, 2021.